 The success of an ecommerce website doesn’t solely depend on the quality of its products, there are a range of other factors at play.
 Two of the most important are how the site is marketed and how it is designed.

 There are certain features that can help make an ecommerce website more user-friendly to customers and easy to manage from the perspective of the owners.
-But when designing an a site, it can be tricky to account for all these essential ecommerce website features and stylistic elements.
-Luckily, we’re here to help you out!
+But when designing a site, it can be tricky to account for all these essential ecommerce website features and stylistic elements.
+Luckily, our ecommerce website design team are here to help you out!

 The infographic below shows 72 key features that any successful ecommerce site must have.
 If you are designing a new ecommerce site or redesigning an existing one, chances are you’ll find this infographic very useful.